Borrowing strengh in hierarchical Bayes: Posterior concentration of the Dirichlet base measure: Main theorems and tools

-\begin{remark} Claims (ii) and (iii) demonstrate the benefits of hierarchical modeling for groups of data with relatively small sample size: when $n \gg \nn$ (and $m = m(n) \rightarrow \infty$ suitably) so that $\epsmn$ is sufficiently small, we obtain parametric rates for the mixture density $Q_0*f$: $(\log \nn/\nn)^{1/2}$ for ordinary smooth kernels, and $(1/\nn)^{1/(\beta+2)}$ for supersmooth kernels.
-This is a sharp improvement over the standard rate $(\log \nn/\nn)^{1/(d+2)}$ one would get for fitting a stand-alone mixture model $Q_0*f$ using a Dirichlet process prior.
-This improvement is possible due to the confluence of two factors: By attaching $Q_0$ to the Bayesian hierarchy one is able to exploit the assumption that random measure $Q_0$ shares the same supporting atoms as the random base measure $G$.
-This is translated to a favorable level of thickness of the conditional prior for $Q_0$ (given the $m\times n$ data $\YYn^{[m]}$), as measured by small Kullback-Leibler neighborhoods.
+4. Claims (ii) and (iii) demonstrate the benefits of hierarchical modeling for groups of data with relatively small sample size: when $n \gg\nn$ (and $m = m(n) \rightarrow\infty$ suitably) so that $\delmn$ is sufficiently small, we obtain parametric rates for the mixture density $Q_0*f$: $(\log\nn/\nn)^{1/2}$ for ordinary smooth kernels, and $(1/\nn)^{1/(\beta+2)}$ for supersmooth kernels.
+This is a sharp improvement over the standard rate $(\log\nn/\nn)^{1/(d+2)}$ one would get for fitting a stand-alone mixture model $Q_0*f$ using a Dirichlet process prior.
+Technically, this improvement is due to the confluence of two factors: By attaching $Q_0$ to the Bayesian hierarchy one is able to exploit the assumption that random measure $Q_0$ shares the same supporting atoms as the random base measure $G$.
+This is translated to a favorable level of thickness of the conditional prior for $Q_0$ (given the $m\times n$ data $\YYn^{[m]}$), as measured by small Kullback--Leibler neighborhoods.
 The second factor is due to our new construction of a sieves (subsets of) $\Pcal(\Theta)$ over which the Dirichlet measure concentrates most its mass on, but which have suitably small entropy numbers.
-These details will be elaborated in Section~\ref{Sec-perturb}. \end{remark}
+These details will be elaborated in Section~\ref{Sec-perturb}. \end{remarks*}

-In summary, Theorem~\ref{Thm-main-1} establishes posterior concentration of the Dirichlet base measure in a hierarchical setting, while Theorem~\ref{Thm-main-2} demonstrates dramatic gains in efficiency in the inference of groups of data with relatively small sample size.
-For groups with relatively large sample size, the concentrate rate is weaken.
+Summarizing our results: Theorem~\ref{Thm-main-0} establishes posterior concentration of the marginal densities generating the observed data, while Theorem~\ref{Thm-main-1} establishes posterior concentration of the latent Dirichlet base measure in a hierarchical setting.
+Theorem~\ref{Thm-main-2} demonstrates dramatic gains in the efficiency of statistical inference of individual groups of data with relatively small sample size.
+For groups with relatively large sample size, the concentration rate appears to be weaken due to the overhead\vadjust{\goodbreak} of maintaining the latent hierarchy.
 This quantifies the effects of ``borrowing of strength'', from large groups of data to smaller groups.
-This is arguably a good virtue of hierarchical models: it is the populations with small sample sizes that need improved inference the most.
+This is arguably a good virtue of hierarchical models: it is the populations with smaller sample sizes that need improved inference the most.